No new COVID-19 cases registered overnight

 No new cases of COVID-19 have been registered overnight, according to the latest figures released by the Health Ministry.

-Three more patients have recovered, with the total number of active cases standing at 13.
-Since the start of the pandemic in March, 649 people have recovered from the virus and nine patients have died.
+One more patient has recovered, with the total number of active cases standing at 10.
+Since the start of the pandemic in March, 654 people have recovered from the virus and nine patients have died.